 Pro Sports Teams

-- The Quick Lane Bowl.
-This is a NCAA-certified CFB game that is played every year postseason.
+This is an NCAA-certified college football game that is played every year postseason.
 The Quick Lane Bowl is sponsored by the Detroit Lions, and played at Ford Field, with Ford Motors as a noted sponsor.
-2019's game was a The game featured the Eastern Micihigan Eagles from the Mid-American Conference (MAC) and the Pittsburgh Panthers from the Atlantic Coast Conference (ACC).
-Unfortunately for Michigan sports fans the Eagles lost to the Panthers, 34-30.
-Due to COVID-19, 2020's Quick Lane Bowl viability is still unconfirmed.
+2020's game featured the Eastern Michigan Eagles from the Mid-American Conference (MAC) and the Pittsburgh Panthers from the Atlantic Coast Conference (ACC).
+Unfortunately for Eastern Michigan sports fans, the Eagles lost to the Panthers, 34-30.
+The 2021 Quick Lane Bowl was canceled due to COVID-19.

-- The Consumers Energy 400.
 The NASCAR Consumers Energy 400 is hosted at the Michigan International Speedway (MIS) in Brooklyn, in southeastern Michigan.
-This annual NASCAR Sprint Cup Series race is known as one of the fastest tracks in the circuit, covering 156 laps, 312 mi, and average speeds more than 140 miles per hour.
+This annual NASCAR Sprint Cup Series race is known as one of the fastest tracks in the circuit, covering 156 laps, 312 miles, and average speeds of more than 140 miles per hour.

 More Reading on Michigan